NetPurpose/tech-tests/frontend/instructions.md

-# Net Purpose frontend tech test
+# Net Purpose frontend tech test 🎨

 ## What is the task?

 Your task is to create a frontend "admin dashboard" for some fictional portfolio holdings.
-Portfolio details will be delivered via the API (see below)
+Portfolio details will be delivered via the API (see below).
+We're expecting you to spend a few hours on this task.

 We want to see three things: integration with APIs, display of data, and user interaction.

-1. Integration with API
+### 1. Integration with API

 We'd like to see you fetch portfolio holdings data from the included API (see below for details), and ideally combine information from an external source like [AlphaVantage](https://www.alphavantage.co/).

-2. Display data
+### 2. Display data

 Show the data retrieved from the APIs on the page.
 Bonus points for creative visualisations and ideas (we like charts)!